brownplt/judgmental-resugaring/README.md

    examples.)
 2. The resugared type rule matches what's shown in the paper.
-3. When the paper also shows the full type derivation that led to that type rule, the resugared type rule matches what's shown in the paper.
+3. When the paper also shows the full type derivation that led to that type rule, the resugared type derivation matches what's shown in the paper.
+To see the resugared type derivation, you can run `view-sugar-derivations` instead of `view-sugar-type-rules`.

+Note that (quoting the paper): "To make the examples fit we show the derivations after unification, eliminating equality constraints."

 ### Foreach